 Maxim Behar is the founder of Novinite; however, the site is not transparent regarding its ownership, although, at the bottom of the page, it mentions the Novinite Group, which owns several other news portals in Bulgaria.
 The website also does not disclose the board members or funding.
 Revenue is based on advertisements and donations.
 Novinite also publishes the Sofia Morning News (online newspaper), which is subscription-based.

 Analysis / Bias

 When it comes to sourcing, Novinite republishes stories from various news agencies and news sites such as Channel News Asia and the independent.co.uk.
-Novinite also sources through quotes, for example, they say “Anadolu News Agency reported” or “Associated Press reported,” without providing a link to the statement.
+Novinite also sources through quotes; for example, they say “Anadolu News Agency reported” or “Associated Press reported,” without linking the statement.
 Finally, Novinite covers world news through republishing from credible sources such as the AP.
 In general, the news is reported factually but is poorly sourced.